-Berlin is one of the most interesting real estate markets in Europe right now.
-Germany’s capital still boasts attractive prices in sales.
+Berlin is (still) one of the most interesting real estate markets in Europe right now.
 This city offers a unique urban & international environment.
-With high living standard, and plenty of parks and recreational areas, Berlin the right choice for living or looking into buying your apartment in Berlin.
+With high living standard, and plenty of parks and recreational areas, it can be the right choice for living or looking into buying your apartment in Berlin.

-As I started my investigations in the real estate market, i came across a few things that one should know when looking into that topic.
+As I started my investigations in the real estate market, I came across a few things that one should know about when looking into that topic.
 I have gathered most important aspects to consider if you want to invest in the Berlin real estate market.
-It is mainly focused on apartments since i don’t have the means to buy a house, but most of this is still relevant for bigger properties.
+It is mainly focused on buying a flat in Berlin since don’t have the means to buy a house.
+It is still relevant for other property types though.

-DISCLAIMER : This is rather long piece so don’t be impressed.
-However, this is an introduction to a pretty big broad topic with many elements to consider so bear with me and make yourself another cup of tea. 🙂 You can also jump to the part that interests you the most by clicking on “show” in the table of contents here under.
+DISCLAIMER : This is rather long piece, an introduction to a pretty big broad topic with many elements to consider.
+Bear with me and make yourself another cup of tea. 🙂

-The purchases prices for an apartment in the center of Berlin are still “moderate” compared to London, Paris or New York.
-The positive expectations for the city and low interest rates make Berlin an attractive place for an investment.
+Purchases prices for an apartment in the center of Berlin are still “moderate” compared to London, Paris or New York.
+Positive expectations for the city and low interest rates make Berlin an attractive place for an investment.

 While some parts of the cities like Prenzlauerberg or Kreuzberg has largely gentrificated and are more costly, many areas like Moabit or Neukölln are still interesting choices to consider.
 However, even in Prenzlauerberg or Kreuzberg, the price difference can play in your favor if you extend your search to just a few streets away.

-2- What is important regarding taxes, fees and legal issues when one wants to buy an apartment in Berlin?
+What is important regarding taxes, fees and legal issues

 A tax consultant is recommended to assist purchasers with any tax issues related to buying property in Berlin.
 Additional fees can be up to 15% of the purchase price as follows: